sgillespie/adhoc-continuous-integration/README.md

----
-bibliography: 'docs/bibliography.yaml'
+# Adhoc Continuous Integration
-subtitle: Building a CI tool from the ground up with Docker
+> Building a CI tool from the ground up with Docker
-title: Adhoc Continuous Integration
----

 -   [Introduction](#introduction)
 -   [Continuous Integration](#continuous-integration)